Skip to main content

 What is XUNICEF?

 XUNICEF is an informal network of former staff, consultants, and employees of UNICEF.
 There are no membership dues or other costs for those who join.
-The only requirement for membership is a significant current or past relationship to UNICEF and a continuing commitment to its mission.
-The network presently includes about 800 members living in 85 countries.
+Membership is open to to those with a significant current or past relationship to UNICEF and a continuing commitment to its mission.
+The network presently includes several hundred members living in several dozen countries.

 Is XUNICEF part of UNICEF?